JakeJoneser/HNNEWS/README.md

 Swift, the Swift logo, Xcode, Instruments, Cocoa Touch, Touch ID, AirDrop, iPhone, iPad, Safari, App Store, watchOS, tvOS, Mac and macOS are trademarks of Apple Inc., registered in the U.S. and other countries.

-If you like HNNews, check out my portfolio site.
+If you like HNNews, check out my Emial.  sootoezylrarf@hotmail.com